Rose Bowl Game: Twice in a season

-Of the 26 bowl rematches of regular season games, six have taken place in the Rose Bowl.
+Six post-season rematches of regular-season games have taken place in the Rose Bowl.
 In three of those instances, the same team won both the regular season game and the Rose Bowl Game.
-UCLA won three of those five Rose Bowl games, including both instances in which a different team lost the regular season game but won the Rose Bowl Game.
+UCLA won three of those six Rose Bowl games, including two o three instances in which a different team lost the regular season game but won the Rose Bowl Game.